 However, social media can also be one of the most significant SEO ranking factors.
-If people share links to your site on social media platforms like Facebook, Twitter, and LinkedIn, your organic search traffic and SEO ranking will go up.
+If people share links to your site on social media platforms like Facebook, Twitter, and LinkedIn, your organic search traffic and rankings can also get a boost.

-The content that you post, whether it be an infographic or a blog post, should have some kind of social sharing icon included.
+All the content you publish, be it an infographic or a blog post, should include some kind of social sharing icon.

-It can also help to incentivize sharing.
-Do some kind of contest where entry requires each participant to share a link on their social media pages.
+You can also think of ways to incentivize content sharing.
+For example, you could run some kind of contest where entry requires each participant to share a link on their social media pages.

-If you’re trying to improve your local SEO, it’s important to set up a Google My Business page.
-This is especially true for businesses that have a physical brick and mortar location.
+If you’re trying to improve your local SEO, it’s important to set up a Google Business Profile.
+This is especially true for businesses that operate from a physical brick-and-mortar location.

 It only takes a few minutes to set up.
-You add information on your business, including contact info, images, and more.
+You add information on your business, including contact info, opening hours, and images.
 People can also leave reviews for you there.

 You need to keep a close eye on your web traffic, conversions, engagement metrics, backlinks, and keyword rankings to gauge the success of your SEO program.
 Using tools like Google Analytics removes guesswork from your strategy, allowing you to make data-driven decisions.